UMAprotocol/docs/docs/synthetic-tokens/known-issues.md

 ### Fees may be charged on collateral outside of “Profit From Corruption”

 - Scenario: In the current implementation, collateral that isn’t part of PFC is still taxed, which technically isn’t correct.
 Once a liquidation is settled, any collateral that hasn’t been withdrawn is charged until withdrawn.
 Similarly, once the contract expires, all non-withdrawn sponsor and tokenholder collateral is charged until withdrawn.
-- Conclusion: It is up to token holders and liquidators to withdraw collateral they are owed in a timely manner.
+- Conclusion: It is up to tokenholders and liquidators to withdraw collateral they are owed in a timely manner.

 ### Final fee for the DVM is determined at liquidation time, not dispute time